dthx2710/Dolicon-Blue-Archive/src/pages/student/akane.md

   indoor: Bad
 exSkill:
   exCost: 2
-  exText: Deals (M) damage to one enemy and reduces the enemy's defense (M) for
+  exText: Deals damage equal to 547% of her attack power against one enemy.
+Also
-    (M) time.
+    reduces defense by 29% (30 sec).
-normalText: Deals (M) damage on a single enemy every (M) time and reduces (S) defense for (M) duration time.
+normalText: Every 40 seconds, she deals damage equal to 396% of her attack power against one enemy.
-enhancedText: Increases her movement speed (S).
+enhancedText: Increases movement speed by 14%.
-subText: When attacking, there is a (M) chance that the enemy's evasion stats will be reduced (S).
+subText: When attacking, there is a 10% chance of reducing the enemy's evasion value by 6.7% (for 30 seconds) (Cooldown 5 sec).
 ---